desinas/myreads-bookshelf/README.md

 │   └── index.html # DO NOT MODIFY
 └── src
     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
-Contains static HTML right now.
+React main component.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
-Testing is encouraged, but not required.
+    ├── Book.js # React component to display books on shelves.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
     ├── icons # Helpful images for your app.
 Use at your discretion.
     │   ├── add.svg
     │   ├── arrow-back.svg
     │   └── arrow-drop-down.svg
     ├── index.css # Global styles.
 You probably won't need to change anything here.
-    └── index.js # You should not need to modify this file.
-It is used for DOM rendering only.
+    └── index.js # It is used for DOM rendering.
+Browser Routing added.
+    ├── MyReads.js # React component for the main page of the application.
+    ├── Shelf.js # React component for every self of the bookshelf app.
+    ├── TitleSearcher.js # React component for searching and display results.
 ```

-Remember that good React design practice is to create new JS files for each component and use import/require statements to include them where they are needed.
+Good React design practice is to create new JS files for each component and use import/require statements to include them where they are needed.
+The application is structured in a basic degree.

 ## Backend Server